pieroproietti/penguins-eggs/sourceforge/files/PKGBUILD/README.md

 # penguins-eggs-pkgbuils

-I am collecting my PKGBUILDs for Arch and Manjaro here: ``````
+This is my [penguins-eggs-pkgbuilds](https://github.com/pieroproietti/penguins-eggs-pkgbuilbs) repository, and here I am collecting my PKGBUILDs.

-This is my [development repository](https://github.com/pieroproietti/penguins-eggs-pkgbuils), once the PKGBUILDs are tested they are posted on [Archlinux User Repository](https://aur.archlinux.org/packages/penguins-eggs) and [Manjaro community repo](https://gitlab.manjaro.org/packages/community/penguins-eggs).
+Once they have been tested, the pkgbuilds are published on [Archlinux User Repository](https://aur.archlinux.org/packages/penguins-eggs) and [Manjaro community repo](https://gitlab.manjaro.org/packages/community/penguins-eggs).

 # Installation
-On Arch you can use yay to install penguins-eggs: ```yay penguins-eggs```. while in Manjaro you can install penguins-eggs directly with pamac and pacman.
+On Arch you can use yay to install penguins-eggs: ```yay penguins-eggs```, while in Manjaro you can install penguins-eggs directly with pamac and pacman.

 # Configuration
 You can configure eggs with the default settings, simply with the command: